Brady Ellison: World Championships

 Ellison won medals at several editions of the World Archery Championships.

 Two months after the 2020 Summer Olympics, he won the silver medal in the men's team event at the 2021 World Archery Championships held in Yankton, United States.
 He also won the bronze medal in the men's individual event.

 The World Games

 At three editions of The World Games (2013, 2017 and 2022), Ellison won the silver medal in the individual field recurve competition.

 Other

 In 2022, he won the men's recurve event at the Vegas Shoot held in Las Vegas, United States.

-Pop culture
+In popular culture

-Ellison appeared in an episode of the American-based TV show Mythbusters, where he helped to test the myth of the Ancient Greek 'arrow machine gun' (a mythical device that could fire arrows in a way similar to modern machine guns).
+Ellison appears in Episode 152 of the American-based TV show MythBusters, where he helped to test the myth of the Ancient Greek 'arrow machine gun' (a mythical device that could fire arrows in a way similar to modern machine guns).
 With Ellison's help, the myth was deemed plausible.